whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Papers/Question - Large Scale Amphetamine P2Np SynthesisBreaking Bad.md

 author:
 ---

-# Question - Large scale Amphetamine P2NP Synthesis? | Breaking Bad
+# Question - Large Scale Amphetamine P2NP Synthesis? | Breaking Bad

 > ## Excerpt
 > Is there a large scale method WITHOUT NaBH4 reduction or P2P or MDP2P.
-I tried 100g P2NP with Al/Hg it was too violent and went out of control ...
-Got aluminium sludge+ whatever else there was on my arms working table etc. ... made a big mess.
+I tried 100g P2NP with Al/Hg it was too violent and went out of control … Got aluminium sludge+ whatever else there was on my arms working table etc…. made a big mess.

-#### [panchaspsycho]
+## [panchaspsycho]

 Is there a large scale method WITHOUT NaBH4 reduction or P2P or MDP2P.
-I tried 100g P2NP with Al/Hg it was too violent and went out of control ...
-Got aluminium sludge+ whatever else there was on my arms working table etc. ... made a big mess.
+I tried 100g P2NP with Al/Hg it was too violent and went out of control … Got aluminium sludge+ whatever else there was on my arms working table etc…. made a big mess.

-#### [metux]
+## [metux]

 Hydrogenation,under pressure,but you can kill you self,if you doint no how to handle reaction vessel.